ROWAN UNIVERSITY POLICY

 The Data Governance Committee (DGC) is an official University committee that reports to the President of the University and is chair by the University CIO.
 The DGC will advise the President on the development and enforcement of the University’s Data Governance Policy.
 While the DGC will operate in an advisory role, only the CIO retains the authority to approve and enforce data governance policies, procedures, and standards.

 The CIO appoints Committee members.
-The Committee may include representatives from University Counsel, University Relations, Health Sciences, Strategic Enrollment, Facilities, Provost Office, Labor Relations, Government Relations, Student Life, University Advancement and Foundation, Finance, Information Resources and Technology, the Chief Information Security Officer, and other relevant Senior University Management.
+The Committee may include representatives from University Counsel, University Relations, Health Sciences, Strategic Enrollment, Facilities, Provost Office, Labor Relations, Government Relations, Student Life, University Advancement and Foundation, Finance, Information Resources and Technology, the Director of Information Security, and other relevant Senior University Management.

 The DGC members or CIO may create subcommittees and task forces as needed to carry out its responsibilities.

 Other Committee responsibilities include: